knaw-huc/brinta/README.md

 # brinta
-BRoccoli INdexer for Texts and Annotations
+BRoccoli INdex for Texts and Annotations